 There are many design features that make a classic cross-country ski unique.
 But, arguably, the most distinct is the grip zone.
 This area directly underfoot accommodates grip wax or features a textured pattern such as fish scales or a skin-based technology.
 Occasionally you’ll find grip zones made with surfaces that are designed to be roughened up.
+Or, you’ll find some directional hair-like material (aka “skins”) for a grip zone.
 Regardless of style, this unique feature of classic xc skis enables you to grip the snow (and move forward).

 That last part is why the grip zone is a classic cross-country ski’s most defining feature.
 Without it and its associated double camber, you’d be unable to push-off.
 And, pushing off is the first phase of the quintessential classic skiing technique of diagonal striding.

 Please note that diagonal striding is also referred to as kicking and gliding.
 However, many instructors (including myself) avoid the term “kick” when describing classic technique because it’s an inaccurate descriptor.
-Just know that people still use “kick zone” as well, and that they’re referring to that area on the base of the ski underfoot that is textured.
+Just know that people still use “kick zone” as well, and that they’re referring to that area on the base of the ski underfoot that is textured (aka “grip zone”).

 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!

 Become a Patron!There are variations of a grip zone on different types of hybrid skis and snowshoes.
-However, in the realm of actual skis the grip zone is specific to classic cross-country skiing.
-You’ll never find anything remotely similar to it on an alpine ski.
+However, in the realm of actual cross-country skis the grip zone is specific to classic cross-country skiing.
+You won’t find anything similar to it on an alpine ski.

 That said, you can fix “skins” to Alpine Touring (aka Randonee) and Telemark skis, as well as split boards.
 These skins enable a person to climb up a snowy mountain.
 Then, when the adventurer reaches the summit, those skins come off for effortless gliding down the mountain.